polterguy/polterguy.github.io/documentation/magic/components/log/index.md

 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-log.jpg"
 ---

-# Your Magic log
+# The log component

 The log component allows you to browse your server's log.
 When an important event occurs in Magic, a log entry will typically be created describing the event.
 Examples of such events are when users are logging in, or errors are occuring in the system for some reasons.
-Below you can see a screenshot of how the log component looks like.

 ![Magic log](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/log.jpg)

-Notice, as you scroll to the bottom of your log, it will automatically retrieve more items from your backend, giving you the ability to rapidly scroll down to the time period you want to view.
-Since log items are displayed such that the last item is displayed at the top, this allows you to _"browse backwards in time"_.
-You can also create your own log entries in your own Hyperlambda by using code resembling the following.
+You can also filter your server's log, looking for specific items, to find bugs happening as your system is being used.
+Notice, if you created a cloudlet at Aista.com, by default all log entries older than 2 weeks will be automatically deleted to avoid exhausting your cloudlet's persistent storage.
+You can create your own log entries using Hyperlambda code such as the following.

 ```
 log.info:Something important happened